kuka-js/kuka/README.md

 - `npm i -D`
 - `cp .env.local.template .env.local`.
 Then modify .env.local with your details.
 - `sls offline start --env local`
 - Start modifying your ts files.
-Hot reload AKA Every save will automatically restart the server :)
+Hot reload, ie. every save will automatically restart the server :)

 ### .env variables

-In local and maybe even in dev you might want to have email addresses to be auto verified.
+In local and maybe even in dev, you might want to have email addresses to be auto-verified.
-In that case, have this in your .env.local: `AUTO_VERIFY_MAIL=true` To reset passwords in dev without email sending capability.
-You can put this in .env.local: `AUTO_SEND_PASSWORD_RESET_ID=true`.
+In that case, have this in your .env.local: `AUTO_VERIFY_MAIL=true` To reset passwords in dev without email sending capability, you can put this in .env.local: `AUTO_SEND_PASSWORD_RESET_ID=true`.
 Then the reset endpoint will return the password reset ID immediately.
 DO NOT USE THIS IN ANYTHING BUT LOCAL OR DEV MODE!
 Otherwise anyone can reset your password through this endpoint.
 This is for testing purposes only.

 ### Email

 Verifying email and password resetting needs email (unless you turn them off, see above).
-Make sure your .env has `VER_SENDER` and `VER_RECIPIENT` set.
-Below info on how to configurate them:
+Make sure your .env has `VER_SENDER` and `VER_RECIPIENT` set. `VER_SENDER` should be the email address from which the verification link is sent, and `VER_RECIPIENT` is the email the link is sent to. `VER_RECIPIENT` is needed only in devevelopment, local, and testing stages.

 #### SMTP

 You can enter your own SMTP credentials in the .env files.
 If you're developing and dont have a SMTP server yet, you can use a service like https://www.smtpbucket.com/ .
-Just make sure you have MAIL_NO_AUTH set to true and MAIL_PORT to what the service asks for.
+Just make sure you have `MAIL_NO_AUTH` set to true and `MAIL_PORT` to what the service asks for.

 #### AWS SES